Small Christian Communities

 Of the average 2000 attending our weekend Masses, a large number of them come as consumers to church to get their individual spiritual needs met or served-Sunday obligation filled.
-Some attend weekday Masses, or participate in the reception of Sacraments, or request funerals etc. We serve as a sacramental maintenance station.
+Some attend weekday Masses or participate in the reception of Sacraments, or request funerals, etc. We serve as a sacramental maintenance station.
 Currently, we don’t form them into a community.
 The majority of the parishioners may still be remaining anonymous without knowing one another or valuing one another as a community.
 They go to church and walk out without becoming a family or community, without finding or getting or giving support to one another, without having any responsibility or involvement for building up the community and the church.
-They come as weekend guests to a church run by priests, staff, and a few parishioners who do everything.
-We don’t form them for mission.
+They come as weekend guests to a church-run by priests, staff, and a few parishioners who do everything.
+We don’t form them for the mission.

-We need to have a relational way of being church.
-We need to move from a doing church to being church.
+We need to have a relational way of being the church.
+We need to move from a doing church to a being church.
 We need a structure where everybody is involved and everybody feels responsibility for trying to live the Gospel values and supporting others to do the same.
 We need to be a new kind of parish, where all parishioners don`t just go to church.
 Rather, we together make church happen when we connect life and faith and share it with one another to help each other live the faith.
 The old kind of parish is defined by programs fulfilling needs.
 The new kind of parish is defined by relationships.
 It is a more reflective and relational way of connecting with Christ and others.
 It is this structure that we call Small Christian Communities.

-Our goal is restructuring the whole parish into sixteen Parish Neighborhood Communities to validate membership and to create relationship within our large community, as each unit will have multiple Small Christian Communities that meet at least twice a month for faith sharing and connecting life and faith.
+Our goal is restructuring the whole parish into sixteen Parish Neighborhood Communities to validate membership and to create relationships within our large community, as each unit will have multiple Small Christian Communities that meet at least twice a month for faith sharing and connecting life and faith.
 This will help our parish become a community of communities.
 I do hope this restructuring will bring about a comprehensive renewal that lasts.